 - Cbet flop and turn stats are green

 - And Fold to cbet flop and turn stats are on an olive background

 Ultimately, it’s up to you to make your HUD as user-friendly as possible, and the goal should always be to make it so your HUD helps you exploit your opponents.
 That’s why you’re using the HUD after all.

 Podcast Challenge (16:10)

 Here’s my challenge to you for this episode: Create some of your own color coding ranges for the most important stats in your HUD.
 I recommend doing this for the stats mentioned today, as well as Attempt to Steal, Fold to Cbet, # of Hands Played and VPIP.
 Take the time to create these on your own, giving careful thought to what the percentages mean.
-Use Equilab, Flopzilla or some other software to aid you in this process.
+Use Flopzilla Pro to aid you in this process.
 This practice of thinking about each individual stat and what the possible percentages mean will be great for your ongoing poker development.

 Purchase the SMART HUD

-I’ve recently put my own SMART HUD for PokerTracker 4 up for sale.
-You can get a 30% discount by going to smartpokerstudy.com/smarthud30.
-And if you purchase PT4 here through my affiliate link and email me a confirmation, I’ll send you my SMART HUD for free.
+And if you don't own PokerTracker 4 yet, if you purchase PT4 through my affiliate link and forward me your email confirmation, I'll send you my SMART HUD for free.
 What a deal!